San-Antonio (film): Production

-Frédéric Dard's San-Antonio book series was a major best-seller in France for several decades, becoming an integral part of French popular culture.
+Frédéric Dard's San-Antonio book series, which began publication in 1949, was a major best-seller in France for several decades.
+It was considered an integral part of French popular culture, noted for its raucously humorous tone and its inventive use of the French language, particularly slang.
 Following several film adaptations in the 1960s and 1980s, Dard was long reluctant to authorize a new screen version of his work.
 Shortly before Dard's death in 2000, young filmmaker Laurent Touil-Tartour, a lifelong fan of the series, managed to convince the author to sell him the adaptation rights for the books, thwarting businessman-turned-actor Bernard Tapie who had hoped to produce a television series starring himself as San-Antonio.

 Claude Berri agreed to produce Touil-Tartour's script, granting him a €23 million budget, the highest ever allocated in France to a film by a first-time director.
 Antoine de Caunes was initially set to portray the titular protagonist, but the role was eventually given to Gérard Depardieu while Jean-Pierre Castaldi was cast as his sidekick Bérurier.
 However, Depardieu, who was supposed to lose weight for the film, proved unable to do so.
 Shortly before filming began, the role of San-Antonio had to be recast and was given to Gérard Lanvin, while Depardieu switched roles and replaced Castaldi as Bérurier.
 Following this last-minute recast, Depardieu proved uncomfortable in his new role throughout production.

 Filming began on June 23, 2003.
 After ten days, Berri was unhappy with the dailies and demanded script rewrites.
 Filming was suspended for two weeks: Berri fired the cinematographer and the cameraman, and appointed Frédéric Auburtin as an "artistic advisor" to Touil-Tartour.
 Filming then resumed but Touil-Tartour, who felt dispossessed of his film, clashed with Auburtin.
 On August 5, Berri fired Touil-Tartour and officially appointed Auburtin as director: he also revised the budget downwards and demanded that all of the scenes directed by Touil-Tartour be reshot.
 Several supporting roles also had to be recast after the actors left production.

 Reception

 Upon release, San-Antonio was poorly received by critics.
 A review in Variety called it a "tongue-in-cheek clunker that's strangely entertaining because it's so jaw-droppingly bad".
 It flopped at the French box-office, selling 257 549 admissions.
 Lanvin later publicly disparaged the film.

 The film's failure significantly impacted the assets of Claude Berri.
 His partner Nathalie Rheims, who had co-produced the film, had to personally lend him two million euros.
 Berri was only bailed out by the success of Welcome to the Sticks four years later.
-In a 2005 interview, Berri mentioned San-Antonio as the main regret in his career.
+In a 2005 interview, he mentioned San-Antonio as the main regret in his career.